 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking conjugated estrogens:More common
+You should check with your doctor immediately if any of these side effects occur when taking conjugated estrogens:More common

 - Heavy non-menstrual vaginal bleeding